rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

       Find the indices and durations of the events that have sufficient duration and power to be considered ripples.

-      :param ttl_type (str) - which bit of the trial to do the calculation for: Either 'no_laser' or 'laser'
+      :param ttl_type: which bit of the trial to do the calculation for Either 'no_laser' or 'laser'

-      :returns: **tuple**
+      :type ttl_type: str, default='no_laser'

-      :rtype: the run indices to keep and the run durations in ms
+      :returns: the run indices to keep and the run durations in ms
+      :rtype: tuple